EnclaveOS/Installing-Project-NERV/README.md

 ## 4. Entering TWRP

-Since we unchecked "Automatic Restart" in Odin, your phone should stay on but now have TWRP flashed.
+Since we unchecked "Automatic Restart" in Odin, your phone should now be off and have TWRP flashed.
 Now, we need to boot directly into it.

 1. Hold down the **Volume Down** and **Power** buttons.
 2.  **IMMEDIATELY** after the screen turns off (which happens as the phone reboots), quickly release those buttons and hold down **Power** and **Volume Up**.